 Basic blogs can be quickly and easily set up at no cost, though many blogging services now work on a freemium model where basic functionality is available for free, but users pay for more advanced functionality.
 Well-known blog hosting services include Blogger, Edublogs, LiveJournal, WordPress.com (a freemium service which hosts your blog) and WordPress.org (where the WordPress software is available for free but you need to host your own blog).
 Typepad is a paid blogging service.
 A popular blogging service for use with young learners is Kidblog.
 There are also a number of blogging and diary apps available in Google Play, Apple’s iTunes, or other app stores.
-Recently popular variations on the basic blogging idea include the multimedia-oriented Tumblr, and the multimedia storytelling service Storify.
+A recently popular variation on the basic blogging idea is the multimedia-oriented Tumblr.

 While older student blogging projects can be easily found on the web, newer projects with school-level learners are not so readily found because many blogs have now been set up as password-protected sites and/or integrated into LMSs or other institutional platforms which are not publicly accessible.
 This has been done in order to protect students’ identities and safeguard them from inappropriate interactions and comments, though in fact it is also possible to hide students’ identities on public blogs by removing identifying information, and to wholly or partially disable public commenting options.

 One of the most useful sources of current student blogs is the List of Class Blogs from Around the World (maintained by The Edublogger).
 Many publicly accessible current student blogs are by tertiary students; see for example First_year@UniMelb (a blog for first-year students at Melbourne University).
-For examples of older student blogs which are no longer maintained, but nevertheless illustrate the possibilities of blogs, see: English Advertising Class, Internet English with Amanda, Kyle Chan and Top 21 Class (blogs by English learners), the Teaching & Learning with ICTs blogroll (blogs by pre-service teachers), and Cameron’s Space and Wiki Thoughts (blogs reflecting on PD courses).
+For examples of older student blogs which are no longer maintained, but nevertheless illustrate the possibilities of blogs, see: English Advertising Class, Internet English with Amanda, Kyle Chan and Top 21 Class (blogs by English learners), and Cameron’s Space and Wiki Thoughts (blogs reflecting on PD courses).
 For a discussion of the current trends in educational blogging, see the annual Current State of Educational Blogging report.